Link to webinars

 Teaching Climate Complexity - May 7-16, 2012

-Interactive Webinars for teachers of grades 6-12These Interactive Webinars addressed a variety of topics within climate and energy.
+Past webinars for teachers of grades 6-12These interactive webinars addressed a variety of topics within climate and energy.
 Each session was designed for teachers to gather information about science, see example teaching materials from the CLEAN collection, and consider classroom strategies that are particularly suited to these topics.

 - Teaching Essential Principle 2: Climate is regulated by complex interactions